IsayIsee/routeros_hotspot_generator/README.md

 There is a simple script writen in PHP to generate PINs to connect a Hotspot, using RouterOS using the routeros-api by **Denis Basta**: https://github.com/BenMenking/routeros-api/blob/master/routeros_api.class.php

-An Appliance with Tiny Core Minux is included as PIN server on OVA format (VMWare) configured with Bridged network device.
+An Appliance with Tiny Core Linux ready-to-use (after proper configuration) is included on OVA format (VMWare) configured with Bridged network device, as the PIN generator server.
 (You still need your device with RouterOS).

 ## The script consist in two parts